pranomostro/script/README.md

 * pfm: Displays the activity in the current git repo.
 * play FILES: Plays a ogg file in the background.
 	Requires ogg123.
+* plng: Print the music that is played at the moment.
+Depends on ell.
 * pprz: Make a screenshot around every half an hour, silently.
 	Requires xscreenshot.
 * r FILES: Move FILES to ~/trash.